Communication-Efficient Federated Learning With Data and Client Heterogeneity: CONVERGENCE ANALYSIS

-This corollary yields a very similar bound to our main result, except for the larger dependency between $T$ and $n$, which is intuitively required due to the additional time required for the server to converge to a similar bound to the mean $\mu_t$.
-The third term may be significant for large number of nodes $n$; however, since it is divided by $T$ (as opposed to $\sqrt T$) it can be seen as negligible for moderate $n$ and large $T$.
-The fact that QuAFL can match some of the best known rates for FedAvg under some parameter settings may seem surprising, since our algorithm is asynchronous (in particular, nodes take steps on local, delayed versions of the server model) and also supports communication-compression.
+This bound is very similar to our main result, except for the larger dependency between the parameters $T$ and $n$.
+Intuitively, this is required in the analysis due to the additional ``mixing time'' required for the server to converge to a similar bound to the mean $\mu_t$.
+However, we do not observe such a requirement in practical experiments, and this bound is realistic given that the optimization process is usually executed over a large number of iterations.

+Thus, the discussion of convergence interesting parameter regimes remains the same as for convergence of the average.
+In sum, QuAFL can match some of the best known rates for FedAvg.
+We find this surprising, since our algorithm executes in a highly-decoupled environment, in which communication is non-blocking and compressed, and clients are partially asynchronous.